urgodfather/xc-2.9-admin/README.md

-# xc-2.9-nulled
+# XC 2.9 Admin
-Xtreamcodes 2.9 Nulled
+XtreamCodes 2.9 Admin web interface

 # How to install